Best travel credit cards of December 2020

 We prefer travel credit cards that keep rewarding you even after you earn the initial big welcome bonus.
-While earning rewards through the ongoing rates is slower burn than the sign-up bonuses, I find them just as exiting because this is where picking the best card becomes more subjective and where we’ll help you sort out which is the best for you.
+While earning rewards through the ongoing rates is a slower burn than the sign-up bonuses, I find them just as exciting because this is where picking the best card becomes more subjective and where we’ll help you sort out which is the best for you.
 The secret to selecting a credit card that will be a long time star in your wallet?
 Your spending habits.
 If it’s your first credit card you can select a card to serve as an all-around player, or if you’re already venturing further into the point and miles game, you can leverage multiple cards that earn in complementary categories.

 There are two variables when determining the redemption value of each credit card issuer: the monetary value of the goods or services you’re exchanging for rewards and the flexibility in what they can be used.

-Above all else we prioritize the value of what your earning can get you, but the benefit of flexible Membership Programs like Chase Ultimate Rewards and Amex Membership Rewards is undeniable.
+Above all else, we prioritize the value of what your earning can get you, but the benefit of flexible Membership Programs like Chase Ultimate Rewards and Amex Membership Rewards is undeniable.
 We always recommend these cards for the beginners and for people looking for a straightforward travel card.
 Of course, many of these cards are the best in the game when it comes to maximizing points, so we recommend everyone having one of these in their wallet.

-We focus on the annual fee that come with some of these cards because our goal is to make travel cards a positive investment, to then use those rewards to indulge in our passion for travel.
+We focus on the annual fee that comes with some of these cards because our goal is to make travel cards a positive investment, to then use those rewards to indulge in our passion for travel.
 Of course, there are some great options of travel credit cards with no annual fee, some of which have very competitive rewards considering the low investment.

 Benefits and perks

 Airport lounges with complimentary food and alcohol, no foreign transaction fees, and TSA PreCheck are some of my favorite perks that save money and time.
-The credit cards with higher annual fees always offer wide range of perks — if used correctly these perks alone can justify their annual fee.
+The credit cards with higher annual fees always offer a wide range of perks — if used correctly these perks alone can justify their annual fee.